-In this 1913 photo from the Library of Congress, Reuben Quick Bear is pictured as third from the right.
-Also in the photo is U.S. Senator Thomas Sterling of South Dakota, fifth from the right.
-Quick Bear was a Sioux Indian from South Dakota who was among plaintiffs in a Supreme Court case in which they tried to stop payments treaty trust funds to a religious school on their reservation.
-The U.S. government administered the trust fund to compensate tribes for lands ceded to the United States.
+In this 1913 photo, Reuben Quick Bear is pictured in the second row on the right.
+Quick Bear was a Sioux Native American from South Dakota who was among plaintiffs in a Supreme Court case in which they tried to stop payments treaty trust funds to a religious school on their reservation.
 Justice Melville Fuller said there were no First Amendment restrictions on using the funds for the religious school, and forbidding the use of the funds would deny the Indians religious liberty rights.
+(Image via Library of Congress, public domain)

 In Quick Bear v.
-Leupp, 210 U.S. 50 (1908), the Supreme Court unanimously rejected the pleas of Sioux Indians of South Dakota who were attempting to stop payments from treaty trust funds for a religious school on the Rosebud Reservation.
+Leupp, 210 U.S. 50 (1908), the Supreme Court unanimously rejected the pleas of Sioux Native Americans of South Dakota who were attempting to stop payments from treaty trust funds for a religious school on the Rosebud Reservation.

 The plaintiffs, among them Reuben Quick Bear, sued the commissioner of Indian affairs, Francis E. Leupp, seeking an injunction against payments to the Catholic Indian Bureau, which was running the mission school.